May 16, 2011

 - September 2009

-B L O G S B Y T A G175th, 21st century, 21st Century graduates, access, achievement gap, alumni, athletic hall of fame, athletics hall of fame, BBBS, Bennett College for Women, Big Brothers and Big Sisters, Bill Cosby, black history, black males, blog, Bond Hill, budget cuts, butterfly effect, Call Me MISTER, centers of excellence, Cheyney University of Pennsylvania, City Year, college, college board, commencement, cost of higher education, education, education challenges, education crisis, educational enterprise, excellence, fall, featured, Gaston Caperton, giving back, global citizens, graduating seniors, Haiti, hall of fame, Harrisburg, healthcare, heroines, homecoming, homecoming 2010, human rights, Humphrey Scholars, Humphrey’s Hall, Inaugural Speech, intellectual capital, James Dumpson, Keystone Honors Program, legacy, legacy breakfast, life long learning, Mayor Nutter, Michael Nutter, Michelle Howard-Vital, Michelle R. Howard-Vital, minority males, NEED, negro educational emergency drive, opportunity, pathways to excellence, president, President, President Barak Obama, President Michelle R. Howard-Vital, President's blog, President's Blog, renovations, residence hall, retirement, Rose-Anne Auguste, scholarships, social media, strategic plan, student engagement activities, student organizations, study abroad, Sylvester Pace, teachers, thanksgiving, The Bond, The Pact, The Talented Tenth, The Three Doctors, transformation, transition, university college, Vital, Vivian Stringer, W.E.B.Dubois, We Beat The Streets, welcome, women history month, youth
+B L O G S B Y T A G100 Black Men, 100 Black Men Conference, 175th, 2014, 21st century, 21st Century graduates, access, achievement gap, Alice Walker, alumni, Angela Davis, athletic hall of fame, athletics hall of fame, BBBS, Bennett College for Women, Big Brothers and Big Sisters, Bill Cosby, black history, black males, blog, Bond Hill, budget cuts, butterfly effect, Call Me MISTER, centers of excellence, Cheyney University, Cheyney University of Pennsylvania, City Year, Civil Rights Movement, college, college board, commencement, cost of higher education, Dr. Hazel Spears, Dr. Michelle Howard-Vital, education, education challenges, education crisis, educational enterprise, excellence, fall, featured, Gaston Caperton, giving back, global citizens, graduating seniors, Haiti, hall of fame, Harrisburg, healthcare, heroines, homecoming, homecoming 2010, human rights, Humphrey Scholars, Humphrey’s Hall, Inaugural Speech, integration, intellectual capital, James Dumpson, Keystone Academy, Keystone Honors Program, leadership, legacy, legacy breakfast, life long learning, Lindback Foundation, love, Maya Angelou, Mayor Nutter, Michael Nutter, Michelle Hoard-Vital, Michelle Howard-Vital, Michelle Howrd-Vital, Michelle R. Howard-Vital, Middle States, Middle States Commission on Higher Education, minority males, NEED, negro educational emergency drive, opportunity, pathways to excellence, Pearl Bailey, president, President Barak Obama, President Michelle R. Howard-Vital, President Vital, President's Blog, Randal Pinkett, renovations, residence hall, retirement, Road Less Traveled, Robert Frost, Rosa PArks, Rose-Anne Auguste, scholarships, social media, Southern ladies, strategic plan, strength, student engagement activities, student organizations, study abroad, Sylvester Pace, teacher certification, teachers, thanksgiving, The Bond, The Great Migration, The Pact, the Silent Generation, The Talented Tenth, The Three Doctors, Title III, transformation, transition, university college, Vital, Vivian Stringer, W.E.B.Dubois, We Beat The Streets, welcome, women, women history month, youth